-Teaching Assistant to Professor Costinot • • • • Microeconomic Theory IV (graduate, MIT course 14.124) 2022 Teaching Assistant to Professor Wolitzky International Economics I (graduate, MIT course 14.581) 2021 Teaching Assistant to Professors Costinot and Atkin International Trade (undergraduate, MIT course 14.54) 2021 Teaching Assistant to Professor Costinot FELLOWSHIPS, Best Teaching Assistant (Department Award) 2024 HONORS, AND NSF Graduate Research Fellowship 2019 AWARDS The George Kolettis Award in Mathematics 2019 Glynn Award for Academic Excellence and Exemplary Leadership 2019 Phi Beta Kappa, Junior Inductee 2018 Notre Dame Scholar 2015 D PROFESSIONAL Referee: American Economic Review, Journal of European Economic ACTIVITIES Association, Journal of Political Economy Presentations: 17 th North American Meeting of the Urban Economics Association 2023 16 th North American Meeting of the Urban Economics Association 2022 Theoretical Research in Development Economics Conference 2022 Service: MIT Economics International lunch seminar organizer Affiliations: Census Bureau Special Sworn Status Research "Davitaliza an Dalagata: Antimal Place based Therefore for Local PAPERS "Revitalize or Relocate: Optimal Place-based Transfers for Local Recessions" (Job Market Paper) I AI EKS Recessions (our rearrange) Many regions in the US experience depressed labor demand an d high unemployment, even when the rest of the United States does not.
-How - the US government respond?
-In this paper, I characterize optimal place e-based transfers in a dynamic economic geography model with nominal wage and compare them to observed government transfers.
-I show that transf only have a stimulus effect-by boosting local demand-but also a mi effect-by encouraging local residents to stay.
-Analytically, I provide of transfer formulas that capture this trade-off and show, perhaps surprising the optimal transfer to a distressed region may be a tax due to the mi effect.
-All else equal, transfers should be larger in the short-run and d when and compare them to observed government transfers.
+Teaching Assistant to Professor Costinot 2022 Microeconomic Theory IV (graduate, MIT course 14.124) 2022 Teaching Assistant to Professor Wolitzky International Economics I (graduate, MIT course 14.581) 2021 Teaching Assistant to Professors Costinot and Atkin International Trade (undergraduate, MIT course 14.54) 2021 Teaching Assistant to Professor Costinot 2024 FELLOWSHIPS, Best Teaching Assistant (Department Award) 2024 2019 HONORS, AND Awards NSF Graduate Research Fellowship The George Kolettis Award in Mathematics 2019 AWARDS Glynn Award for Academic Excellence and Exemplary Leadership 2019 Phi Beta Kappa, Junior Inductee 2018 Notre Dame Scholar 2015 PROFESSIONAL Referee: American Economic Review, Journal of European Economic ACTIVITIES Association, Journal of Political Economy Presentations: 2022 17 th North American Meeting of the Urban Economics Association 16 th North American Meeting of the Urban Economics Association 2023 2022 Theoretical Research in Development Economics Conference 2022 Service: MIT Economics International lunch seminar organizer Affiliations: Census Bureau Special Sworn Status RESEARCH PAPERS "Revitalize or Relocate: Optimal Place-based Transfers for Local Recessions" (Job Market Paper) Many regions in the US experience depressed labor demand an unemployment, even when the rest of the United States does not.
+How the US government respond?
+In this paper, I characterize optimal place transfers in a dynamic economic geography model with nominal wage and compare them to observed government transfers.
+I show that transfer only have a stimulus effect-by boosting local demand-but also a mi effect-by encouraging local residents to stay.
+Analytically, I provide a transfer formulas that capture this trade-off and show, perhaps surprising the optimal transfer to a distressed region may be a tax due to the mi effect.
+All else equal, transfers should be larger in the short-run and should e-based rigidity fers not gration optimal gly, that gration and compare them to observed government transfers.
 I show that transfers not only have a stimulus effect-by boosting local demand-but also a migration effect-by encouraging local residents to stay.
 Analytically, I provide optimal transfer formulas that capture this trade-off and show, perhaps surprisingly, that the optimal transfer to a distressed region may be a tax due to the migration effect.
 All else equal, transfers should be larger in the short-run and when distressed places are geographically concentrated.
-Quantitatively, I find that observed transfers are both too small in the short-run and too large in the medium-run, achieving less than half of the gains from the fully optimal response to idiosyncratic local shocks.
+Quantitatively, I find that observed transfers are both too small in the short-run and too large in the medium-run, achieving just over half of the gains from the fully optimal response to idiosyncratic local shocks.
 I conclude by exploring how the US government could have responded to the China trade shock in the 2000s.